Summer STEM Camps for High School Students in the Midwest

 This program costs only $200 and is for minority males who are rising high school seniors with a 3.0/4.0 GPA.
 More information about the program is available on University of Dayton Minority Men's Engineering and Technology webpage.

-7. Women in Engineering at The Ohio State University
+7. RISEng STARS Summer Camp at The Ohio State University

 This female-only residential camp provides rising 11th and 12th graders with an in-depth introduction to the undergraduate engineering majors that Ohio State offers.
 At a cost of $400, it also gives them a sampling of engineering careers, as campers visit local industries and companies to see for themselves how engineers impact technology, the economy and their world.

-See the WiE RISE at Ohio State University webpage for GPA requirements and information on applying.
+See the Women in Engineering at Ohio State webpage for GPA requirements and information on applying.
 Financial aid is available.

 The Fibonacci Sequence: Is There Math In Broccoli?Click thumbnail to view full-size